-• Where code coverage results are stored.
+- Where code coverage results are stored.
 By default, the results are output to \$HOME/CC/user_ID, where \$HOME is the home directory of the user running Remote Debug Service.
 You can specify a different root location than \$HOME/CC/.
-Ensure that the code coverage users know the path to this directory to access results and have the following authority:

-- A minimum of read access to the parent directory to read their user ID subdirectory root_location/user_ID.
+Ensure that the code coverage users know the path to this directory to access results and have the following authority: - A minimum of read access to the parent directory to read their user ID subdirectory root_location/user_ID, where root_location is one of the following: - The value for the output property specified in eqahcc.env - \$HOME/CC, where \$HOME is the home directory of the user that is running Remote Debug Service

 The subdirectory and the results within inherit the permissions of the parent directory.
-You can add users access through group or public permission. - Enough authority to change the ownership of z/OS UNIX files.
+You can add user access through group or public permissions.
+This is not required if users access results using Code Coverage Service.

+- Enough authority to change the ownership of z/OS UNIX files.
 Remote Debug Service changes the owner of both the subdirectory and code coverage results to the user ID.
-When users do not have authority, results can still be created, but users can only manage any results based on file permissions. - Whether to support only connections from the local host.
+When users do not have authority, results can still be created, but users can only manage any results based on file permissions.
+This is not required if users access results using Code Coverage Service. - Whether to support only connections from the local host.

-For more details on headless code coverage options, see the "Starting and stopping the headless code coverage daemon" topic in IBM Knowledge Center..
+For more details on headless code coverage options, see the "Starting and stopping the headless code coverage daemon" topic in IBM Documentation.Not all options for headless code coverage are supported in Remote Debug Service.
+The eqahcc.env file provides all the supported options.